parevalo/tstools-online/installation.md

 Choose the bash installer for python 3.7, 64-bits (unless you have a 32-bit system) and follow the following instructions depending on your OS:

 - For macOS/Unix systems: Use bash installer.
-If asked to append to installation to your PATH, say "no".
+If asked to initialize miniconda, answer 'yes'.
+Once the installation is finished, you will need to log out and then log back in to your computer.
 - For Windows: run the executable.
 Leave the advanced options as they are and proceed with the installation.